 Any community considering taking its broadband future into its own hands needs to understand and quantify the financial benefits such an investment would require – and if cost savings alone actually help a community pay for a network.

-SNG’s Broadband Benefits Assessment provides analysis and insights into the cost benefits as well as the flow-through economic impacts from enhanced business growth enabled by broadband.
-Municipalities that will benefit from the Broadband Benefits Assessment will be those that;
+SNG’s Economic Feasibility Assessment provides analysis and insights into the cost benefits as well as the flow-through economic impacts from enhanced business growth enabled by broadband.
+Municipalities that will benefit from the Economic Feasibility Assessment will be those that;